-The completed Preventive Maintenance Schedule will be maintained by the Project Manager and they will ensure the schedule is kept current.
+The completed Preventive Maintenance Schedule will be maintained on the 4S electronic platform by the Project Manager.

 PREVENTIVE MAINTENANCE ACTIVITIES

 Preventive Maintenance Activities will be performed by appropriately qualified personnel for each piece of equipment based on the Preventive Maintenance Schedule.